 Our favorite rides at Universal Orlando are Revenge of the Mummy, the Hollywood Rip Ride Rockit coaster, the Harry Potter rides, Skull Island: Reign of Kong, the Simpsons ride and Dudley DoRight’s Ripsaw Falls – all extremely fun for kids (subject to height restrictions) and adults alike.

 4) The food is better

-At Disney we struggle to find good food options in the parks.
-At Universal there’s an abundance of choices, both in the parks (Lombard’s Seafood Grill and Mythos are consistently excellent) and at Universal CityWalk (where we love Toothsome Chocolate Emporium, Cowfish and Vivo).
+At Disney, we struggle to find good food options at their Orlando theme parks.
+At Universal, there’s an abundance of choices, both in the parks (Lombard’s Seafood Grill and Mythos are consistently excellent) and at Universal CityWalk (where we love Toothsome Chocolate Emporium, Cowfish and Vivo).
 You shouldn’t have to settle for dry chicken tenders and bland pepperoni pizza just because you’re at a theme park.

 5) There’s no pressure to be happy

 How about you?
-Do you agree, or do you prefer Disney?
+Do you agree that Universal is the best choice for Orlando theme parks, or do you prefer Disney?
 Debate is welcome!